lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The plot parameters for the eccentricity vs. semi-major axis plot

-The plot resulting from applying the plot settings above is below.

 .. figure:: /_static/portal_tut03_step01g.png
     :width: 600
     :name: portal_tut03_step01g
     :alt: A screenshot of the plot of the eccentricity vs. semi-major axis

-    The plot of the distribution of the eccentricity vs. semi-major axis of trans-Neptunian objects.
+    The plot of the distribution of the eccentricity vs. semi-major axis of Trans-Neptunian Objects.

 Note that there is a clear indication of two distinct populations.
 The majority of the objects have low eccentricity, and are reasonably close past Neptune.
 In addition, there is a separate population of high-eccentricity objects, and those are most likely comets.

 1.10.
 Plot the distribution of diameters of the Trans-Neptunian Objects derived from their absolute H magnitudes.
 For this you will need to use the formula below, where ``H`` is the absolute H magnitude, and ``A`` is the albedo.
+Note that the query you executed in Step 1.9 already returned a column with the H magnitude, so you won't need to execute a new query for this step.
 For the purpose of this demonstration, we will use the albedo of 0.15, which is a common value in literature.
 We note that the derived diameter depends only weakly on the adopted albedo.
 The equation is below, and gives the diameter in kilometers.